carlosdagos/typeclassopedia/README.md

 Not finished.
 Some of these solutions I'm unsure of :)

-Also, the formatting may be off, as I've done this really fast between train stations and airports.
+Also, the formatting may be off, as I've done this at various times and settings.

 I'll be fixing it all in due time.